-We investigate the physical meaning of each of the correction terms in Eq.~(\ref{e-Nshell}), in the light of the expectation that the dust shell cannot add or remove energy from the GWs: \begin{itemize} \item Term 1, $2M_S/r_0$.
+We investigate the physical meaning of each of the correction terms in Eq.~(\ref{e-Nshell}), in the light of the expectation that the dust shell cannot add or remove energy from the GWs: \begin{itemize} \item Correction 1, $2M_S/r_0$.
 In natural Minkowski coordinates $u^\prime$ and in the absence of a matter shell, $H^\prime=-2\nu^{\prime 2}\sqrt{6}C_{40}$.
 From Eq.~(\ref{e-coord-t}), it follows that $\nu^\prime=\nu (1-2B_0))$, and thus from Eq.~(\ref{e-MS-B0}), $\nu^\prime=\nu (1+M_S/r_0))$.
 Thus $H^\prime\approx -2\nu^2\sqrt{6}C_{40}(1+2M_S/r_0)$.
-Term 1 is therefore a consequence of the coordinate transformation Eq.~(\ref{e-MS-B0}), i.e. it represents the gravitational red-shift effect of the shell. \item Term 2, $2iM_S/(r_0^2\nu)$.
+This term is therefore a consequence of the coordinate transformation Eq.~(\ref{e-MS-B0}), i.e. it represents the gravitational red-shift effect of the shell. \item Correction 2, $2iM_S/(r_0^2\nu)$.
 The term is out of phase with the leading terms $1+2M_S/r_0$.
-Thus, to ${\mathcal O}(M_S)$, the magnitude of $H$, and therefore of the energy of the GW, is not affected; but the shell does change the phase of the GW. \item Term 3, $iM_S e^{-2ir_0\nu}/(r_0^2\nu)$.
-This term does affect the magnitude of $H$.
-If $C_{inI}$ is set to zero, the term disappears and so it is interpreted as being an effect due to the shell generating an incoming GW.
+Thus, to ${\mathcal O}(M_S)$, the magnitude of ${\mathcal H}$, and therefore of the energy of the GW, is not affected; but the shell does change the phase of the GW. \item Correction 3, $iM_S e^{-2ir_0\nu}/(r_0^2\nu)$.
+This term does affect the magnitude of ${\mathcal H}$.
+We have checked using computer algebra (see Appendix \ref{a-compalg}) that if ${\mathcal H}$ is calculated with $C_{inI}$ set to zero the term disappears, and so it is interpreted as being an effect due to the shell generating an incoming GW.
 Such an incoming GW modifies the geometry near the source and affects the radiation reaction (or self-force) and thus the inspiral rate.
 The calculation of the self-force is a $2^{\mbox{ nd}}$ order effect which is beyond the scope of this work.
-The energy change in the GW at infinity is caused by the modification to the self-force, rather than by energy being extracted from the dust cloud. \end{itemize}
+The energy change in the GW at infinity can therefore be interpreted as being caused by the modification of the self-force, rather than by energy being transferred to or from the dust cloud. \end{itemize}

-In order for Term 1 to be a measurable, $M_S/r_0$ would need to have a significant value (but note that the results obtained here also assume that $(M_S/r_0)^2$ is negligible).
-For Terms 2 and 3 to be measurable, we would also need that $r_0\nu$ should not be large, where $r_0\nu=2\pi r_0/\lambda$ with $r_0/\lambda$ being the number of wavelengths in $r_0$; thus the shell would need to be very close to the GW source.
+In order for Correction 1 to be a measurable, $M_S/r_0$ would need to have a significant value (but note that the results obtained here also assume that $(M_S/r_0)^2$ is negligible).
+For Corrections 2 and 3 to be measurable, we would also need that $r_0\nu$ should not be large, where $r_0\nu=2\pi r_0/\lambda$ with $r_0/\lambda$ being the number of wavelengths in $r_0$; thus the shell would need to be very close to the GW source.